 To borrow books or manage your library account, you need your Student ID.
 You can also use the libraries’ online resources and databases off-campus from the comforts of your home once you have set up remote-access to the university network.

 When researching literature, the library portal Primo is the tool to use.
 With Primo you can find all of the libraries’ electronic and print media, academic journal collections and articles, book chapters, newspaper articles, websites, etc. The University Library regularly offers training courses on working with academic literature, e.g. literature research, how to cite, and how to use citation programs.
-You can find the dates on the UB’s website or in the course catalogue.
+You can find the dates on the UB’s website.

 If you want to know what the other libraries in Berlin and Brandenburg have to offer, you can use the Portal of the Cooperative Library Association Berlin Brandenburg (KOBV) to find more literature and make an interlibrary loan request.